Barth-Nadine/Research/_pages/cv.md

 * Research student in Aerospace Engineering, University of Tokyo, 2024/04-10
 	* Graduate School of Engineering, Faculty of Aeronautics and Astronautics
 	* Conducted pre-doctoral research on Hall thruster magnetic field scaling and optimization, with a focus on adapting ex-sting designs for high-density operation and improved performance using alternative propellants.

-* Participant at the International Space Weather Camp 2022, German Aerospace Center Neustrelitz, 2022/06-07
-	* Modeled space weather phenomena and analyzed their impact on satellite systems using simulation and data analysis.

-* Participant at the International Space Station Design Workshop 2021, Institute of Space Systems (University of Stuttgart, IRS), 2021/10
-	* Collaborated in a team to design a crewed space station, applying systems engineering principles to integrate subsystems and conduct mission analysis within a one-week timeframe.
-	* Responsible for the design and integration of the propulsion system.

-* Participant at the Small Satellite Design Workshop 2021, Institute of Space Systems (University of Stuttgart, IRS), 2020/10-2021/03
-	* Collaborated in a multidisciplinary team to design a small satellite mission, applying systems engineering principles to integrate subsystems such as power, communication, and payload.
-	* Led the propulsion system design, conducted mission analysis, and served as a general systems engineer, ensuring seamless integration of subsystems and alignment with mission objectives.

 * M.S. in Aerospace Engineering, University of Stuttgart, 2020/04-2023/04
 	* Faculty of Aerospace Engineering and Geodesy - Specialization in Space Engineering and Numerical Simulation